twigphp/Twig/doc/03-Twig-for-Developers.markdown

     require_once '/path/to/lib/Twig/Autoloader.php';
     Twig_Autoloader::register();

-    $loader = new Twig_Loader_Filesystem('/path/to/templates', '/path/to/compilation_cache');
+    $loader = new Twig_Loader_Filesystem('/path/to/templates');
-    $twig = new Twig_Environment($loader);
+    $twig = new Twig_Environment($loader, array(
+      'cache' => '/path/to/compilation_cache',
+    ));

 This will create a template environment with the default settings and a loader that looks up the templates in the `/path/to/templates/` folder.
 Different loaders are available and you can also write your own if you want to load templates from a database or other resources.

+>**CAUTION**
+>Before Twig 0.9.3, the `cache` option did not exist, and the cache directory
+>was passed as a second argument of the loader.

+-

 >**NOTE**
->Notice that the second argument of the loader is a compilation cache
+>Notice that the second argument of the environment is an array of options.
->directory, where Twig caches the compiled templates to avoid the parsing
+>The `cache` option is a compilation cache directory, where Twig caches the
+>compiled templates to avoid the parsing phase for sub-sequent requests.
+It
->phase for sub-sequent requests.
-It is very different from the cache you might
+>is very different from the cache you might want to add for the evaluated
->want to add for the evaluated templates.
-For such a need, you can use any
->available PHP cache library.
+>templates.
+For such a need, you can use any available PHP cache library.

 To load a template from this environment you just have to call the `loadTemplate()` method which then returns a `Twig_Template` instance: